weskempa-liferay/LiferayElectronics/README.md

 ## License

-This fragment collection is custom-built for StenTech's Liferay DXP platform.
+This fragment collection is custom-built for LifearyElectronics's Liferay DXP platform.

 ---

-**Built for Manufacturing Excellence** | StenTech Fragment Collection
+**Built for Manufacturing Excellence** | LifearyElectronics Fragment Collection